DataDog/hiring-engineers/answers.md

   ]}
 ```

-- Type first few letters of new policy name in search field to confirm success creation.
+- Type first few letters of new policy name in the search field to confirm successful creation.
 Then select **Roles** from the left-hand navigation bar:
 ![Image](https://user-images.githubusercontent.com/30754481/29098339-92a39100-7c64-11e7-961d-9a8ef0a495f6.png)

 - Select [**Create new role**]: